 Does synthetic oil cause leaks?

-Synthetic does not cause oil leaks?
+• Synthetic oil does not cause leaks

-Synthetic oil was designed for racing
+Synthetic oil was first used in racing engines

 Racing oils don’t contain detergents, dispersants, seal conditioning additives, or anti-corrosion additives.
 Why?
 Well, the answer is two-fold.
 First, they don’t need those additives because the oil in race cars is changed after every race.
-Second, because those additives take up space.
-A quart of oil is actually about 75% oil and 25% additives.
+Second, because those additives take up space, a quart of oil is actually about 75% oil and 25% additives.
 If you don’t need the additives, and you really need the lubrication, why not get rid of the additives?

 The problem came into play when owners started using those early synthetic racing oils in their daily drivers.
 The lack of seal conditioners and the fact that the oil flowed better at cold startup caused hardened seals to leak oil.
 That’s where the story got started.